oscar-system/oscar-website/blogs/_posts/2018-08-03-PuiseuxSeries.md

 The `DedekindEta` function computes the Puiseux expansion of the Dedekind eta function in Magma.
 But it immediately complains that the rationals are not contained in the coefficient ring of the argument.
-So we must work with PuiseuxSeries over the rationals.
+So we must work with Puiseux series over the rationals.

 After this, it's easy to define the functions we require in Magma.